csomgyula/select2/doc/flag2.md

 properties
 --

-**Property 1: If the wait is issued when the condition is true it terminates immediately**
+**Property 1: If the wait is issued when the condition is true it terminates immediately if a parallel set is not updating the condition value**

+    set(v) << wait_until(v) => wait_until immediately terminates

-**Property 2: If the appropiate `set()` is invoked after wait then this wait terminates if no other wait is issued in parallel with or after this one**.
+**Property 2: If the appropiate `set()` is invoked after wait then this wait terminates if:**

+* **(i) no other wait is issued in parallel with or after this one**
+* **(ii) no other `set` is issued before `wait_until` terminates**

 Formally:

     wait_until(v) < set(v) => wait_until terminates

-*Note that this version of wait supports only one wait.
-Otherwise if another wait is called then the previous might block.
-Meanwhile issuing multiple sets during wait is not a problem.*

 Proof:

 *Case 1 - wait is not issued*

-It either means that the condition is true or the thread is blocked in the` synchronization`.
+It either means that the condition is true or the thread is blocked in the `synchronization`.
 The latter cannot happen due to the conditions.

 *Case 2 - wait is issued but notify is not*

-`notify` is not issued due to either `wait` was false or the thread blocked in the synchronized.
-The latter could not happen, hence monitor was null at the time the thread checked it.
-That is the other thread has not yet set the wait flag to true:
+`notify` is not issued due to either `waiting` was false or the thread blocked in the synchronized.
+The latter could not happen, hence `waiting` was false at the time the setter thread checked it.
+That is the other thread (the waiter) has not yet set the wait flag to true:

     if waiting <= waiting = true

-since the value is already set (in this to case `until_value`) before the wait flag is checked:
+since the value was already set before the wait flag is checked:

     value = until_value << if waiting

-and wait flag is set before while condition is checked:
+and wait flag is set before the condition is rechecked:

-    waiting = true <<  while not (value == until_value)
+    waiting = true << if not (value = until_value)

-the waiter does not go into wait:
+the waiter does not go into wait since the check happend after the condition became true:

-    value = until_value <<  while not (value == until_value)
+    value = until_value << if not (value = until_value)

 contradiction.

 *Case 3 - wait is issued earlier then notify*